A $50 million scholarship opportunity

 This partnership moves us closer to our goal of enrolling the most talented students, regardless of their financial circumstances.
 It also provides an unprecedented opportunity to focus our outreach on the crucial importance of supporting these students through systems Kenyon already has in place.

 We believe it is essential to enroll a student body reflective of our nation and the world.
 We have made strong progress in recent years; however, each year we turn away outstanding students simply because Kenyon cannot afford to admit them.
-This new scholarship would create a permanent pathway for roughly 50 highly qualified students each year, nearly doubling the number of Pell eligible or Dreamer students at Kenyon.
+This new scholarship would create a permanent pathway for roughly 50 highly qualified students each year, as part of Kenyon's broader goal to increase the number of Pell-eligible or Dreamer students at Kenyon by more than 50 percent.